iot49/docker-stacks/README.md

 ### Jupyter Lab Extensions

-These can be installed from the Jupyter Lab UI.
+These can be installed/removed from the Jupyter Lab Extension Manager.

 ## Limitations